meshachjackson/jamsync/README.md

 ## Folder Hierarchy

 - `backend`: contains all backend-related files.
+  - `controllers`: contains all controllers for the backend.
+  - `models`: contains all models for the backend.
+  - `routes`: contains all routes for the backend.
 - `frontend`: contains all frontend-related files.
+  - `components`: contains all React components.
+  - `pages`: contains all pages for the app.
+  - `styles`: contains all stylesheets for the app.
 - `design`: contains all design-related files.
+  - `mockups`: contains all mockups for the app.
 - `docs`: contains all project documentation files.

 ## Contributing